Grigsby Cactus Gardens

 DIOSCOREA

-ELEPHANTIPESGrown from our seed, these 7-8 year old plants have a 2½"-3" caudex and the typical branched vine with small heart shaped leaves.
+ELEPHANTIPESGrown from our seed, these 7-8 year old plants have a 2½"-3"+ caudex and the typical branched vine with small heart shaped leaves.
 Warning!
 Be sure you plant the caudex at least ½" into the soil.
 The new roots come out of the side of the plant.
-These are still young plants and would appreciate a gravel cover over the caudex for a few years.
-Water well once a week when in vine.
+These are still young plants so water well once a week when in vine.
 Water ¼ amount once a week if/when plant goes dormant.
-LIMITED.$18.50
+LIMITED.$39.50

 DRIMIA